lunarc/lunarc_docs/docs/authenticator_howto.md

 ## Important last step: Activate your token

 Go back to the self-service portal and click "next".
 You will then be prompted for an otp to finalize the activation.
-You will get this one-time-password from the pocket-pass application i.e. NOT via an text-message.
+You will get this otp from the pocket-pass application i.e. NOT via an text-message.

 ## Try to connect